Kathoni/AI-tools-frameworks-Assignment/Part_3_Ethics_and_Optimization.md

 ## 2. Troubleshooting Challenge

 Buggy Code: A provided TensorFlow script has errors (e.g., dimension mismatches, incorrect loss functions).
 Debug and fix the code.

+### Common Errors and Fixes

+- **Dimension Mismatches**: Ensure that the input shape of your data matches the expected input shape of your model.
+For example, if your model expects a 4D tensor (batch, height, width, channels), make sure your input data is reshaped accordingly.

+- **Incorrect Loss Functions**: Verify that the loss function is appropriate for your task.
+For classification tasks, use `sparse_categorical_crossentropy` or `categorical_crossentropy`, and for regression tasks, use `mean_squared_error`.

+- **Model Compilation**: Check that the model is compiled with the correct optimizer and metrics.
+For example, using `adam` as the optimizer and `accuracy` as the metric for classification tasks.

+- **Data Preprocessing**: Ensure that your data is normalized or scaled appropriately.
+For image data, pixel values should be scaled to the range [0, 1] or [-1, 1].

+- **Check for Missing Dependencies**: Ensure that all necessary libraries and dependencies are installed and imported correctly.

+By addressing these common issues, you can effectively debug and fix errors in your TensorFlow script.